search

 Denver Public Schools is invested in cultivating a teacher workforce that is diverse and well-prepared to meet the needs of our students.
 Whether you have previous teaching experience or are just beginning to consider becoming a classroom teacher, DPS has opportunities and partnerships to support you in joining Team DPS from traditional teacher preparation experience, non-traditional programs, and a home-grown approach to support our students and other support staff in becoming our future teachers, DPS is committed to developing a strong teacher pipeline.
 Teachers who are developed with a strong support systems as early as in their preservice years are better prepared for their novice teaching years.
 We believe that lengthening the runway for novice teachers will more likely become better faster, stay longer, and have a greater impact on student outcomes by immersing themselves in the DPS culture with DPS students.

-• If you are interested in becoming a teacher in DPS click Teacher Preparation Opportunities
+• If you are interested in becoming a teacher in DPS, go to Teacher Preparation Opportunities

-• If you are a paraprofessional and are interested in becoming a teacher click Paraprofessional to Teacher Programs
+• If you are a paraprofessional and are interested in becoming a teacher, go to Paraprofessional to Teacher Programs

-• If you are student teacher/ resident and have a placement in DPS click on Student Teaching/Resident in DPS
+• If you are student teacher/ resident and have a placement in DPS, go to Student Teaching/Resident in DPS

 Denver Public Schools has partnered with several traditional and non-traditional teacher preparation programs to offer a wide variety of teacher pathways to help you find the best fit to become a successful teacher.